wrex/lessons/content/post/2019-8-23-dom7-arpeggios.md

 ### Drill 5 (12-bar blues, ascending from the root of each change)

-One very good drill is to keep looping through all 12 bars of an A blues (with a quick-change and turnaround) using just this one shape:
+One very good drill is to keep looping through all 12 bars of an A blues (with a quick-change and turnaround) using just this one shape.
+Here are the changes for a 12 bar blues:

-A7 D7 A7 A7 <br>
+    A7 D7 A7 A7
-D7 D7 A7 A7 <br>
+    D7 D7 A7 A7
     E7 D7 A7 E7

-Play each with eighth notes (eight picked notes for each 4/4 bar).
+Play each bar with eighth notes (eight picked notes for each 4/4 bar).
 You'll struggle at first to play in time and keep track of where you are.
 Once you get better at it, try playing the drill over a backing track.

 You'll have the shape down when you can play all 12 bars ascending from the root on each chord change.